 Although the Oklahoma State Cowboys didn’t have one player drafted in 2020, the program has a rich history of sending talent into the NFL.
 In the 2000s alone, Oklahoma State had three wide receivers selected in the first round with Rashaun Woods, Dez Bryant, and Justin Blackmon.
 In a stacked wide receiver class for the 2021 NFL Draft, Tylan Wallace may not quite be able to join that group of first-round talent out of Oklahoma State.
-However, there is no doubt that he is one of the most exciting and productive talents, and he should garner early-round consideration.
+However, there is no doubt that he is one of the most exciting and productive talents.
+He should garner early-round consideration.

-Tylan Wallace NFL Draft Profile
+Tylan Wallace NFL Draft Profile & Senior Bowl Measurements

-Position: Wide Receiver
+- Position: Wide Receiver

-School: Oklahoma State University
+- School: Oklahoma State University

-Current Year: Senior
+- Current Year: Senior

 A former four-star recruit out of South Hills High School, Oklahoma State wide receiver Tylan Wallace has become one of the most productive players in college football.
 With 3,760 yards and 48 touchdowns at an eye-popping 20.7 yards per catch for the South Hill Scorpions, there should be no surprise that he would develop into one of the most dangerous wide receiving threats in the nation.

 After a relatively quiet freshman season, Wallace exploded onto the national scene as a sophomore in 2018.
-The Oklahoma State wide receiver led the Big 12 with 1,491 yards which were also good enough to rank second in the nation.
+The Oklahoma State wide receiver led the Big 12 with 1,491 yards, which were also good enough to rank second in the nation.
 That earned him recognition as a Biletnikoff Award finalist, but he lost out to the former first-round pick Jerry Jeudy.